Port Adelaide: 1840–1860: Finalisation of wharf locations

-1860 to 1970 – Port Adelaide's heyday
+1860–1970: Port Adelaide's heyday

-In 1874 the Port Adelaide Institute began construction of its new headquarters which opened to much fanfare two years later providing the organisation a place to house a library and provide a reading room, museum, lecture hall and classrooms for the area.Gas street lighting was erected by the local council in 1881.
+In 1874 the Port Adelaide Institute began construction of its new headquarters which opened to much fanfare two years later providing the organisation a place to house a library and provide a reading room, museum, lecture hall and classrooms for the area.

+Gas street lighting was erected by the local council in 1881.
 The town received its first electric lighting in January 1889, lit with the colony's first town supply from a powerhouse in Nile Street.
 By 1876 it was estimated that there were 5,000 living in 500 houses.
 More measured figures were 3,013 residents recorded in the 1881 census and 5005—living in approximately 1000 houses—recorded in the 1891 census.
 By 1911 the port was the State's second largest city and had a population over half that of Adelaide city.